 Nowadays you simply can’t mention East London without thinking about the 2012 Olympics.
 The games totally rejuvenated the area and the park, though at times still a bit of a building site is perfect for kids to explore and run about.
 Don’t miss the Timber Lodge adventure playground and of course look out for sporting events at the Velodrome, Aquatics Centre and the stadium itself.

-In the shadow of Westfield and the Olympic Park is one of London’s best kept secrets, the Discover Children’s Story Centre.
-There are indoor and outdoor play areas and an interactive exhibition space that allows kids to actually immerse themselves in the worlds of their favourite stories and authors, We’re Going on a Bear Hunt is on right now and Dr. Seuss is up next.
+In the shadow of Westfield and the Olympic Park is one of London’s best-kept secrets, the Discover Children’s Story Centre.
+There are indoor and outdoor play areas and an interactive exhibition space that allows kids to actually immerse themselves in the worlds of their favourite stories and authors.
 Look out for guest appearances by top children’s writers too!

 Great for parents who love nostalgia and want to relive their favourite childhood toys, kids will love the V&A’s little sister museum for its interactive play areas, fascinating exhibitions and inventive holiday activities.